AlexRS90/javascript-capstone/README.md

 ## Description

-- This project was develop by a team of three people, here everyone of us code a single section, we follow gitflow to build the whole project and sometimes we solved conflicts in order to merge our pull request to dev branch.
-This project is working with two APIs one to get te info about the characters and the second one to post comments, reservations and even likes for your favorites ones.
+- This project was developed by a team of three people, here every one of us code a single section, we follow git-flow to build the whole project and sometimes we solved conflicts to merge our pull request to the dev branch.
+This project is working with two APIs one to get the info about the characters and the second one to post comments, reservations and even likes for your favourite ones.

 ## Built With